 Welcome to Regulatory Reconnaissance, your daily regulatory news and intelligence briefing.

 Sign up for regular emails from RAPS.
 We'll never share your info and you can unsubscribe any time.

-The US Food and Drug Administration (FDA) on Tuesday granted accelerated approval to Merck’s Keytruda (pembrolizumab) for patients whose cancers have a specific biomarker.
+The US Food and Drug Administration (FDA) on Friday granted approval to Emmaus Medical’s Endari (L-glutamine oral powder), the first treatment approved for patients with sickle cell disease in almost 20 years.
 View More